-- 1. Recognise the form, content and style of academic texts. - 2.
-Use an academic style of writing when working on assignments and dissertations. - 3.
-Reproduce secondary content by means of direct and indirect quoting methods. - 4.
-Apply proper referencing conventions when citing secondary content.
+- 1. Recognise the form, content, and style of academic texts. - 2.
+Revise writing for academic formality and appropriacy. - 3.
+Reproduce sourced content by means of indirect quoting methods. - 4.
+Apply proper referencing conventions when citing content.

-CDKSK-503-1908: English II
+CDKSK-503-2329: English for Dissertation Writing

-This unit is intended to be run in the second semester of the second year of undergraduate degree programmes and consolidates prior knowledge, skills and competences of Academic English by further strengthening reading, writing, listening and speaking skills as determined by the rigours of pre-dissertation research.
+This unit is intended to be run in the second semester of the second year of undergraduate degree programmes and consolidates prior knowledge, skills, and competences of academic English by further strengthening reading, writing, and speaking skills as determined by the rigours of pre-dissertation research.

-English II is targeted at learners who have successfully completed their degree programme's first year and exposes undergraduate students to a higher level of critical reading and writing skills demanded in the second and final years of the degree programme.
-This usually involves the identification and select reading of academic texts, their review and their eventual use in a research proposal, dissertation and academic presentation.
+English for Dissertation Writing is targeted at learners who have successfully completed their degree programme's first year and exposes undergraduate students to a higher level of critical reading and writing skills demanded by the second and final years of the degree programme.
+This usually involves the identification of a research topic within one's discipline, clarifying its scope, carrying out a literature search to identify local and international research, reviewing the respective theoretical frameworks, models, or approaches, and considering their eventual application.
+In this respect, it also complements vocational units such as Research Design or Research Methods but with focus retained on academic reading, writing, and speaking.